 Up to this point, we only considered the scalar sector of the 3-3-1 when defining the 3-3-1 EFT.
 The influence of the heavy gauge sector can also be straightforwardly taken into account.
 It is achieved by resorting to the field $\Phi_{\chi}$, which contains the Goldstones of the extra gauge fields.
-As previously noticed, these fields only appear in pairs, together with $\eta_{A}$, and $\rho_{B}$.
+As noted previously, these fields appear only in pairs, together with $\eta_{A}$ and $\rho_{B}$.
 Thus, at tree-level matching, the heavy gauge fields leave no imprint in the low-energy scalars phenomenology.
-We proceed now to the Yukawa sector.
+We now move on to the Yukawa sector.

 When defining the fermionic fields, we have some freedom regarding which of them will transform as (anti)triplets under the 3-3-1 gauge group.
 In order to easily map the third quark family to a type II 2HDM, we will adopt an opposite convention to the one employed in~\cite{Cherchiglia:2022zfy}, as below \begin{small}